Choosing To Cruise Again

 - Many of the ships are mainly outfitted with European electrical outlets.
 Our cabin had 2 North American outlets on the desk but not beside the bed.
 Even with the one extension cord we bought, we did not have enough outlets.
 Pack your European plug converters!
 They are much more expensive onboard and hard to find in port if not cruising in Europe.

 - Your passports are often taken from you when you board the ship so that they can pre-clear the ship in each port.
 You should have an electronic copy or a photocopy with you in case you even had an issue in port.

-The rest of travel planning is pretty much the same.
+The rest of travel planning is pretty much the same as these cruise planning tips.
 What destinations are you looking for on the cruise?
 When do you want to go?
 How long do you want to go?
 What type of cruise line fits your style best?

 But once all the travel planning is done, you can sit back and relax as someone else “drives the boat” and you enjoy not having to pack and unpack for days!

 What other cruise planning tips do you have for planning for a cruise vacation?